orangegreen212/Bike_share_demand_project/README.md

 *   **Dynamic Re-clustering:** Implement a mechanism to periodically re-evaluate cluster assignments as new data arrives.
 *   **Ensemble Modeling:** Explore ensemble techniques, potentially combining predictions from the best models for each cluster.
 *   **Deeper Dive into Cluster 1:** Investigate why Cluster 1 had a relatively higher MAPE, perhaps by exploring different features or more complex models for this segment.
-*   **More Sophisticated Clustering:** Experiment with other clustering algorithms (e.g., DBSCAN, GMM).
-*   **Cloud Deployment:** Deploy the Streamlit application on a persistent cloud platform (e.g., Heroku, Streamlit Sharing, AWS).

----

-**Remember to:**
-1. Replace `[your-repo-url]` and `[your-repo-name]` with your actual repository details.
-2. Replace `path/to/your/heatmap_image.png`, `path/to/your/cluster0_comparison_table_image.png`, and `path/to/your/dashboard_snippet_image.png` with the actual paths to your images within your GitHub repository (e.g., `assets/heatmap.png`).
-3. Create a `requirements.txt` file in your repository by running `pip freeze > requirements.txt` from your activated virtual environment.
-4. Specify your Streamlit app's main Python file name if it's not `app.py`.
-5. If you have an active ngrok tunnel for your Streamlit app, add the link at the top.